leemorgan/NSData-Compression/README.md

 Data Extensions
 =====

-    func compressedDataUsingCompression(compression: Compression) -> Data?
+    func compressed(using: Compression) -> Data?
 Returns a Data object created by compressing the receiver using the given compression algorithm.

 <br>

-    func uncompressedDataUsingCompression(compression: Compression) -> Data?
+    func uncompressed(using: Compression) -> Data?
 Returns a Data object by uncompressing the receiver using the given compression algorithm.

 <br>

-    convenience init?(contentsOfArchive path: String, usedCompression: Compression?)
+    init?(contentsOfArchive: String, usedCompression: Compression?)
-Returns a Data object initialized by decompressing the data from the file specified by `path` using the given `compression` algorithm.
+Returns a Data object initialized by decompressing the data from the file specified by `contentsOfArchive` using the given `usedCompression` algorithm.

 <br>

+    init?(contentsOfArchive: String)
-    convenience init?(contentsOfArchive path: String) Returns a Data object initialized by decompressing the data from the file specified by `path`.
+Returns a Data object initialized by decompressing the data from the file specified by `contentsOfArchive`.
 Attempts to determine the appropriate decompression algorithm using the path's extension.

-This method is equivalent to `Data(contentsOfArchive:usedCompression:)` with `nil compression`
+This method is equivalent to `Data(contentsOfArchive:usedCompression:)` with `nil usedCompression`

 Documentation
 =====